Internal Load, External Load and Pole Force Ration (PFR) in Cross-Country Skiing

 Example: Constant External Power

-Modeling the Pole Efficiency Index
+Modeling the Pole Force Ration

-Figure 3 shows that speed correlates strongly with contact time and therefore PEI also correlates with contact time, allowing extraction of a model.
-Empirically, the model in Equation (1) fits well when modeling PEI as a function of contact time, as shown in Figure 3(b).
+A notable observation in Figure 3 is that speed correlates strongly with ground contact time, and consequently poling efficiency also correlates with ground contact time, which enables the extraction of a model.
+Empirically, the model in Equation (1) has been found to fit well for describing the dependence of poling efficiency on ground contact time, as shown in Figure 3.

 Interval Example